 By Julianne G. Crane

-During this time of the Coronavirus (COVID-19) pandemic and need for social distancing, now is the perfect time to do a little research on interesting and odd RV Short Stops to visit after this particular crisis is over.
+During this time of the Coronavirus (COVID-19) pandemic and need for social distancing, now is the perfect time for researching those interesting and odd RV Short Stops to visit after this particular crisis is over.

-In addition to an abundance of online sites, consider a few travel guides during this planning stage for your future RV road trips.
-Here are a few books that focus on the unusual, off-the-beaten-path, and fun places along America’s highways.
-Many are available on Kindle or online through your local library.
+Pick up a couple travel guides during this planning stage for your future RV road trips.
+Here are a few that focus on the unusual, off-the-beaten-path, and fun places along America’s highways.
+Many of these are available on Kindle or online through your local library.

 Totally Wacky Roadside Attractions